 Growing Coffee Indoors

-Growing Coffee Outdoors in Summer
+Coffee Plant Care: Growing Outdoors In Summer

 However, if temperatures head below 64 degrees during their flower season do not expect fruit.

-Spring is probably the best time to take cuttings, placing them into a well draining potting soil medium used for growing cactus and in addition mixing in 20% perlite.
+Spring is probably the best time to take cuttings, placing them into a potting soil medium used for growing cactus with good drainage and in addition mixing in 20% perlite.

 Make a Little “Coffee Greenhouse”